sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/affine_hw_crystals.rst

 Affine Highest Weight Crystals
 ==============================

 Affine highest weight crystals are infinite-dimensional.
+Their underlying weight lattice is the extended weight lattice including the null root `\delta`.
+This is in contrast to finite-dimensional affine crystals such as for example the Kirillov-Reshetikhin crystals whose underlying weight lattice is the classical weight lattice, i.e., does not include `\delta`.

 Hence, to work with them in Sage, we need some further tools.

 Littelmann path model
 ---------------------